sgrove/spec_storm/README.markdown

 Installation
 ============
-SauceSpace relies on parallel_specs for actually executing the specs.
+SauceSpace relies on parallel_specs to execute the specs.

-`
     sudo gem install parallel
     script/plugin install git://github.com/grosser/parallel_specs.git
-`

 SauceSpace only relied on parallel_specs as a launcher, so following the installation instructions on its github page is optional - but you may want to in order to speed up your non-selenium specs.

 Next:

-`
     script/plugin install git://github.com/sgrove/special_sauce.git
     cp config/environments/test.rb config/environments/selenium.rb
-`

-To config/environments/selenium.rb, add:
+To `config/environments/selenium.rb`, add:
-`

     module SauceSpace
       USE_NAMESPACE_HACK = true
     end
-`

 Usage
 =====
 Use the rake task ss:prepare in order to prepare the database before each run.
 You can pass it the environment to prepare for (required) and the path full of specs to namespace (optional).
-If you leave out the path, it prepares for everything in specs/
+If you leave out the path, it prepares for every spec file.

 The most common usage is:

-`rake ss:prepare[selenium,integration]`
+    rake ss:prepare[selenium,integration]

-Now start up a rails server with the appropriate environment:
-`script/server -e selenium`
+Now start up a rails server with the appropriate environment with `script/server -e selenium`

 For your specs, you'll want to add in the sauce_spec helper:

-`require 'spec_helper'
+    require 'spec_helper'
-require 'sauce_spec_helper'`
+    require 'sauce_spec_helper'

 And finally, you can run your Selenium specs in parallel:

-`rake parallel:specs[4,integration]`
+    rake parallel:specs[4,integration]

 Sit back and watch as multiple browsers hit the same rails server and each sees a pristine environment!

 TODO
 ====
 * Data interactions: Since a rails server is running, any data you create outside of your selenium script won't be accessible.
 This includes fixtures.
 This should be fixed next release
-* Wrap it all into a nicer execution model. e.g. "rake ss[integration]" resets the database, starts the server, runs the specs, and stops the server.
+* Wrap it all into a nicer execution model. e.g. `rake ss[integration]` should reset the database, start the server, run the specs, and stop the server.
 Right now it's a bit too manual

 Thanks
 ======